daireb/reactor-js/README.md

 A value derived from other reactive values.

 - `new Computed<T>(computeFunc: () => T)`: Create a new computed value
-- `.value`: Get the current computed value
+- `.use()`: Get the current value and track as a dependency
 - `.peek()`: Get the current value without tracking dependencies
+- `.value`: Get the current value without tracking dependencies
 - `.map<R>(selector: (value: T) => R)`: Create a computed value based on this computed
 - `.filter(predicate: (value: T) => boolean)`: Create a computed boolean value
 - `.forceEager`: Control whether to compute immediately on invalidation